Rhubarb Companion Planting Guide – What & What NOT to Plant

 Trap Cropping: Placing certain bug-appealing plants near other susceptible plants can help to attract pests away from fragile crops and allow them to feed on others that won’t be harmed or aren’t as important.
 Planting the trap crop ahead of your target crop will ensure the pests stay away from delicate seedlings.
 Once the trap crop is infested, you can remove it along with the pests.

-Pest Supression: Mixed scents from different plants can help to repel insects (mostly small, egg laying flies) from laying on neighbouring plants.
+Pest Suppression: Mixed scents from different plants can help to repel insects (mostly small, egg laying flies) from laying on neighbouring plants.
 Certain herbs and flowers can prevent pesky worms, nematodes, and other fungi.
 The oil from Marigolds has been proven to be a great deterrent for many different pests.

 Protective Shelter: Fragile plants or plants with very specific needs can be benefitted from the shelter that surrounding plants may provide.
 Companion plants can provide shade, a wind barrier, and a canopy to protect lower plants from rain, hail, and even frost.